 We are highly dependent on information technology.
-If our systems fail or are unreliable our operations may be adversely impacted.
+If we fail to keep our systems up to date, or our systems fail or are unreliable, our operations may be adversely impacted.

 The efficient operation of our business depends on our information technology infrastructure and our management information systems.
 Our information technology infrastructure includes both third party solutions and applications designed and maintained internally.
 Since our Group operates on multiple platforms, the failure of our information technology infrastructure and/or our management information systems to perform could severely disrupt our business and adversely affect our results of operation.
-In addition, our information technology infrastructure and/or our management information technology infrastructure and/or our management information technology infrastructure and/or our management information systems are vulnerable to damage or interruption from natural or man-made disasters, terrorist attacks, computer viruses or hackers, power loss, or other computer systems, Internet telecommunications or data network failures.
+In addition, our information technology infrastructure and/or our management information technology infrastructure and/or our management information technology infrastructure and/or our management information systems are vulnerable to damage or interruption from, amongst others, natural or man-made disasters, terrorist attacks, computer viruses or hackers, power loss, other computer systems, internet telecommunications or data network failures.
 Any such interruption could adversely affect our business and results of operations.